 People cannot be confident all care workers will have the right knowledge, skill, and competence to best support them.
 Care workers lack sufficient training in line with the needs of people support.
-We found no positive behaviour support (PBS) guidance in place for those that require it, particularly for children with emotional dysregulation and distress behaviours.
+We found no positive behaviour support (PBS) guidance in place for those that require it.
 We have identified, again, an area for improvement in relation to this because the provider has not addressed this since the last inspection.

 People's individual circumstances are considered.
 Information within people's care records is personalised, outcome focused and considers people's preferences and strengths.
-Personal plans contain clear information regarding people's risks.
-We found good quality personal plans for adults which are detailed and in line with best practice guidelines.
-We found most personal plans for children and young people had inaccurate, out of date information which places those individuals at risk of receiving the wrong interventions and approaches, if they were visited by an unfamiliar care worker.
-This would pose a risk to their safety and well-being.
-Fortunately, many children currently using the service are supported by familiar care workers who have a thorough understanding of their needs and risks, despite out-of-date information within personal plans.
-People and their representatives told us they don't always have access to care records written about them such as their daily notes, reviews, and personal plans.
-This is important for checking accuracy of information to ensure people feel in control of their care.
-The provider informed us information about people's own care can be made available to them on their request.
+Personal plans contain clear information regarding people's risks and are regularly reviewed.
+We found good quality personal plans which are detailed and up to date documents, in line with best practice guidelines.
+The provider has informed us that information about people's own care can be made available to them on their request.